makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 ## components in the NN being investigated

-* word embeddings, RNN hidden states or gate activations, sentence embeddings, and attention weights in sequence-to-sequence (seq2seq) models.
-Generally
+* word embeddings, RNN hidden states or gate activations, sentence embeddings, and attention weights in sequence-to-sequence (seq2seq) models
 * less work has analyzed convolutional NNs in NLP, but see Jacovi+ (2018) for a recent exception
 * speech processing, researchers have analyzed layers in deep NNs